rafaelromao/keyboards/docs/alphas.md

 ### Sentence Case
 - Tapping Space after `.`, `?` or `!` will trigger ONESHOT SHIFT when the next key is pressed, so that it gets capitalized.
 Repeat key can be used to cancel this behavior, and it will also expire after one second if no other key is pressed.
 - The implementation was based on [Pascal's](https://github.com/getreuer/qmk-keymap) implementation, but it does not work the same way.

-### Panic Mode Combo
-- All fixable layers have a Panic Mode combo that returns the keyboard to the base layer.
-This combo is formed by the top three keys in the left side of the keyboard.

 ### Secrets
 - Secret combos and leader sequencies can be included in the files [secret.h](https://gist.github.com/rafaelromao/29b444b8b0bdec5402067beb35c2bcda) and [secret.c](https://gist.github.com/rafaelromao/76be290d7d58176699b8e20859c15618).
 These files are not part of the repo, for obvious reasons, so these two gists are provided as templates.